noizu/fragmented-keys/README.md

 tl;dr;
 A php library for managing cache invalidation by tracking tag-value pair versions on memcache, apc or other storage device and generating derived cache keys based on those values.

+For a Java port of this library please see (https://github.com/noizu/fragmented-keys-4java)

 Overview
 ----------